 Social Philosophy Today

-To facilitate anonymous review, the author should not be identified in the manuscript, the abstract, or in any electronic signature.
-Author contact information, including name, institutional affiliation, and an e-mail address, must be submitted as an attachment on a separate title sheet.
+Title sheet: To facilitate anonymous review, the author should not be identified in the manuscript or the abstract, or in any electronic signature.
+Contact information, including name, institutional affiliation, and an e-mail address, must be submitted as an attachment on a separate title sheet.

-Manuscripts should be submitted in Word format (.doc, .docx, .rtf).
-They should be double-spaced - including quotations, notes, and references - and the right margin should not be justified.
-The maximum length is 6,000 words.
+File type and format: Manuscripts should be submitted in Word format (.docx, .doc).
+They should be double-spaced (including quotations, notes, and references), and the right margin should not be justified.

 Publications Ethics Statement